jahnestacado/curtainjs/README.md

           <link rel=stylesheet type=text/css href=css/jquery.curtain.min.css>
 ```

 All jQuery elements will now inherit the curtainify function.
-By "curtainifying" an object it automaticaly transforms it in a curtain container.
+By "curtainifying" an jQuery element it automaticaly transforms it in a curtain container.
 ```javascript
        var curtain =  $("body").curtainify(options);
 ```